|

 data-based ranking methods to the realized measures and to forecasts based on

-more sophisticated realized measures significantly outperform 5-minute RV.
-In
+some evidence that more sophisticated realized measures significantly

-forecasting applications, we find that a 5-minute "truncated" RV
+outperform 5-minute RV.
+In forecasting applications, we find that a low

-outperforms most other realized measures.
-Overall, we conclude that it is
+frequency "truncated" RV outperforms most other realized measures.

-difficult to significantly beat 5-minute RV.
+Overall, we conclude that it is difficult to significantly beat 5-minute RV for

 __________________________________________